 Acinetobacter have become one of the most difficult bacteria to treat.
-The species, A. baumannii, largely unknown 30 years ago, has risen to prominence particularly because of its ability to cause infections in immunocompromised patients.
-It is now predominant in many hospitals as it has acquired resistance to virtually all antibiotics capable of treating this type of infection, including a class of antibiotics called carbapenems.
+The species, A. baumannii, can cause infections in patients with weakened immune systems.
+It is now in many hospitals and is resistant to nearly all antibiotics capable of treating this type of infection, including a class of antibiotics called carbapenems.
 These infections are referred to as carbapenem-resistant Acinetobacter (CRAB) infections.

 Information for the General Public

 - Fact Sheet

 - Patient Safety